PAGE TOP

 Effective Utilization of Soft Soil and Dredged Soil

-Dredging works to maintain harbor berths and deepening ships channels in port may generate a large amount of dredged soil.
-Utilization of the generated soil and sand is an imminent environmental issue for us as a company engaged in dredging.
+Dredging works to maintain harbor basins and deepening ships channels in port may generate a large amount of dredged soil.
+Recycling of the generated soil and sand is an imminent environmental issue for us as a company engaged in dredging.
 We are developing various technologies to tackle these issues.

 Calcia Soil Improvement Technology